curtisdearlMS/AZ_Labs/Scenarios.md

 ## Scenario 3: VPN connectivity

-This requires a second VPN Gateway to be deployed to simulate an On Premises VPN device.
+This deploys a second VPN Gateway to be deployed to simulate an On Premises VPN device.

 This assumes you have deployed the VNET Gateway into the HubVNET.